 A Town Called Malice release date

-We will update with news on an international release date in due course.
+We will update with news on a US and international channel and release date in due course.
 NBCUniversal Global Distribution will handle international sales of the series on behalf of Sky Studios.

 A Town Called Malice plot

 In A Town Called Malice, The Lords are definitely past their criminal heydays but that doesn’t mean they don’t feel nostalgic for their glory years.
 Gene Lord (Jack Rowan), the youngest of the clan, in particular feels he’s overlooked and neglected by his family who fail to recognise his intelligence and killer instincts.
 After narrowly surviving a gangland battle, Gene and his formidable girlfriend Cindy (Tahirah Sharif) flee to the Costa del Sol, Spain to evade arrest and find themselves embroiled in the local underworld, desperately trying to avoid trouble.
 Things heat up even further when the rest of the Lords join them on the Costa del Sol and try to reclaim their halcyon day as criminal top dogs.
 However, this does not go down well with Gene and Cindy, who have a very different plan...

 A Town Called Malice cast — who's starring

 There's a great cast for A Town Called Malice.
 The Lord family is headed up by Jason Flemyng (Save Me, Lock, Stock and Two Smoking Barrels) as Albert Lord, Jack Rowan (Born to Kill, Peaky Blinders, Noughts and Crosses) as Gene Lord, Tahirah Sharif (The Haunting of Bly Manor) joins as Cindy Carter, who is Gene’s girlfriend, and Martha Plimpton (Mass, The Good Wife) who plays Mint Ma.